Breast cancer treatment: Ovary removal

-Prophylactic oophorectomy may be prudent in women who are at a high risk for recurrence or are seeking an alternative to endocrine therapy as it removes the primary source of estrogen production in pre-menopausal women.
-Women who are carriers of a BRCA mutation have an increased risk of both breast and ovarian cancers and may choose to have their ovaries removed prophylactically as well.
+Prophylactic removal of the ovaries may be useful in women who are at a high risk for recurrence or are seeking an alternative to endocrine therapy, as it removes the primary source of estrogen production in pre-menopausal women.
+Women who are carriers of certain BRCA mutations have an increased risk of both breast and ovarian cancers and may choose to have their ovaries removed prophylactically as well.